leftstick/gulp-nw-builder/README.md

 ```

-This will pass all the files into `node-webkit-builder`, and generate the `node-webkit` app.
+This will pass all the files into `nw-builder`, and generate the `nw.js` app.

-It's better you use [node-webkit-builder](https://github.com/mllrsohn/node-webkit-builder) directly, since nothing special here but a simple wrapper.
+It's better you use [nw-builder](https://github.com/nwjs/nw-builder) directly, since nothing special here but a simple wrapper.

 ## Options

-All the options will be passed into `node-webkit-builder` directly except `files`.
+All the options will be passed into `nw-builder` directly except `files`.

-For detail description, see: [Options](https://github.com/mllrsohn/node-webkit-builder/blob/master/README.md)
+For detail description, see: [Options](https://github.com/nwjs/nw-builder/blob/master/README.md)

 ## LICENSE